dragonflyoss/d7y.io/blog/2020-04-09-toc-votes-to-move-dragonfly-into-cncf-incubator/index.md

 hide_table_of_contents: true
 ---

-This post was migrated by [mingcheng](https://github.com/mingcheng) from the CNCF Blog, [the orginal post can be found here](https://www.cncf.io/blog/2020/04/09/toc-votes-to-move-dragonfly-into-cncf-incubator/).
+This post was migrated by [mingcheng](https://github.com/mingcheng) from a [CNCF Blog post](https://www.cncf.io/blog/2020/04/09/toc-votes-to-move-dragonfly-into-cncf-incubator/).

 Today, the CNCF Technical Oversight Committee (TOC) voted to accept Dragonfly as an incubation-level hosted project.